chloeloveland/obsidian-backup/Computer Science/1031 Fundamentals/Venn diagrams.md

-- [[Set operations can be represented and thus simplified using Venn diagrams.
+- [[Sets#Operating on sets|Set operations]] can be represented and thus simplified using Venn diagrams.
 - The operation $A\cap B$ can be seen below as a diagram: ![[Venn Diagram 1]]
 - The shaded area is that which is represented by the operation
 - This can be used to simplify complex operations